tosun-si/asgarde/README.md

 ```

 * Custom non-generic `DoFn` classes are also supported, they must extend the `BaseElementFn` (it initializes the tuple tags logic)
-and the type descriptors will be deduced from non generic types:
+and the type descriptors will be deduced from non-generic types:

 ```java
 final PCollection<WordStats> resCustomDoFn = CollectionComposer.of(input)